openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-uitest.md

 **Possible Causes**

-The API was not called asynchronously with `await`, causing a blockage.
+The API was called without `await`, causing blocking.

 **Resolution Steps**

-Review the test case to ensure asynchronous interfaces are called using `await`.
+Review test cases to ensure asynchronous interfaces are called with `await`.

 ## 17000003 Assertion Failed